-If the investment unit is considered to be traded on an established market, the issue price of the investment unit would be the fair market value of the investment unit on the date the New Second Lien NotesDebt are issued.
+If the investment unit is considered to be traded on an established market, the issue price of the investment unit would be the fair market value of the investment unit on the date the New Second Lien Debt are issued.
 The law is unclear on whether an investment unit is treated as publicly traded if some, but not all, elements of such investment unit are publicly traded.
 If the investment unit is not publicly traded on an established market, but the First Lien Notes Claims are publicly traded on an established market, the issue price of the investment unit may then be determined by reference to the fair market value of the First Lien Notes Claims on the date the investment unit is issued.
-If neither the investment unit nor the First Lien Notes Claims are publicly traded on an established market, then the issue price of the New Second Lien NotesClaims are publicly traded on an established market, then the issue price of the New Second Lien NotesClaims are publicly traded on an established market, then the issue price of the New Second Lien NotesClaims are publicly traded and established market, then the issue price of the New Second Lien NotesClaims are publicly be determined under sections 1273(b)(4) or 1274 of the Code, as applicable.
-Assuming either the investment unit or the First Lien Notes Claims are publicly traded, the issue price of an investment unit is allocated among the elements of consideration making up the investment unit based on their relative fair market values, with such allocation determining the issue price of the New Second Lien NotesDebt.
+If neither the investment unit nor the First Lien Notes Claims are publicly traded on an established market, then Second Lien Debt would generally be determined under sections 1273(b)(4) or 1274 of the Code, as applicable.
+Assuming either the investment unit or the First Lien Notes Claims are publicly traded, the issue price of an investment unit is allocated among the elements of consideration making up the investment unit based on their relative fair market values, with such allocation determining the issue price of the New Second Lien Debt.